anshusaurav/Medium-Clone-EJS/README.md

-# Clone of Dev.to
+# Clone of Devto
-Create a clone of Dev.to
+Create a clone of Devto